michelgrootjans/explaining-flow/readme.md

 - WIP: peaks between 10 and 20

 #### scenario 5: let's stack the deck to make development the slowest in the process
-From now on, each scenario will distribute the effort unevenly amongst the workers as follows:
+We're now going to shift the effort a little.The total amount of work for each story is still 4.5, but the distribution is now:
 - **1** day of ux on average
 - **2** days of dev on average
 - **1.5** days of qa on average

-The ideal lead time will be 4.5 days (1 + 2 + 1.5).
-You will never be able to go lower than 4.5 days per story.
+The ideal lead time is still 4.5 days (1 + 2 + 1.5).

-Predictably, a big queue will appear in front of the dev column.
+Predictably, a big queue will appear in front of the dev column as dev has twice as much work as ux.
 This is where lead time will start to skyrocket, and it wil barely be visible in the velocity.

 Results:
 - Throughput: about 0.45 stories/day
 - Lead time: about 100 days.
 We are far away of the ideal 4.5
-- WIP will probably peak at around 100
+- WIP will average about 50, with a peak of about 100

-#### scenario 6: let's add an extra developer
 This is bad.
 We have 3 team members with a total velocity 2 times lower that when we had a single developer.

+#### scenario 6: let's add an extra developer
 The usual reflex at this point is to add developers to speed things up ;-)

 What would be the expected outcome?
 Twice the throughput?
 Let's try that out in the next simulation.